 I’m no neurobiologist, but I’m familiar with the popular science, and it rings true for me personally.
 Sleep, for example – the ultimate idle time – probably plays a key role in building long term memory.
 The language center of the brain can’t multitask very well, if at all, especially in men.
 The subconscious is our best tool for problem solving and decision making.

 As far as I can tell, my brain does most of its important thinking in the background.
 Prioritizing, synthesizing, introspecting, predicting, thinking holistically: it’s all critical, but I rarely do any of it explicitly.
 I add something to my todo list, or file it away in the back of my head, and when I come back to it an hour or day or week later, chances are it’s neatly broken down and incorporated into the big picture.

 When I haven’t had enough idle time, when I’ve been especially aggressive with the headphones and books, I suspect this process gets backed up.
 I feel backlogged, mentally constipated, like I’m playing catch-up with all the connections and mental leaps that I should have been making.
 It’s not a good feeling.

 I don’t have an addictive personality, in general.
 It’s a blessing.
-I work, eat, drink, watch TV, play games, and do all sorts of things in natural, easy moderation.
+I tend to work, eat, drink, watch TV, play games, and do most other things in moderation.
 Filling idle time, though…that might be an exception.
 I know I should relax sometimes, put the phone away and just let my mind drift, but it’s so hard.

 What do you think?
 Do you ever feel the same?
 Have you found a way to protect that precious downtime and keep your brain rested and recharged?
 How do you do it?